If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at (209) 287-3222

 We have compiled the following list of emergency situations in order to help you decide whether or not your dog requires emergency care:

-- Difficulty Breathing: This is may be the most serious of all non-trauma-induced injuries, because hypoxia (low oxygen levels) and the events that follow can lead to respiratory arrest and possibly death if not treated quickly.
+- Difficulty Breathing: This is perhaps the most serious of all non-trauma-induced injuries because hypoxia (low oxygen levels) and the events that follow can lead to respiratory arrest and possibly death if not treated quickly.
 In addition, when this is occurring, your dog is suffering and panicked.
 Difficulty breathing is an immediate emergency.
 It may arise slowly or acutely.
 Regardless, when you notice any of these symptoms, your dog is in trouble and needs veterinary care.
 Symptoms include labored breathing (this can be subtle but it looks like your dog chest is moving faster and more pronounced while breathing), making alarming noises, or puffing of the lips.
 If you see or suspect these symptoms, seek immediate emergency dog care

 - Restlessness: Simply put, restlessness is when your dog simply cannot get comfortable.
 Restlessness can be a sign of many urgent or emergency situations.
 It can include excessive panting, inability to lie down comfortably, abdominal distension, or unsuccessful attempts to vomit.
 Restlessness can also be a primary sign of GVD